nartc/tnc/src/content/blogs/macbook-dev-env.md

 ### 7, Database

-Again, consult [https://sourabhbajaj.com/mac-setup/](https://sourabhbajaj.com/mac-setup/) as my reference but mine is more concentrated on `JavaScript Dev`.
-Please check out [this guide](hhttps://sourabhbajaj.com/mac-setup/SystemPreferences/) and pick the ones that are relevant to you.
+Again, consult [https://sourabhbajaj.com/mac-setup/](https://sourabhbajaj.com/mac-setup/) and pick the ones that are relevant to you.

 ### 8. Docker